 Ultimately, we tracked it down to this snippet of code:

+What we found was that code was incorrectly trying to process the channel connections of channels that had never been used.
 When the program was originally written, the array “count” was counting up the number of connections that were made to a channel.
 Later, they needed to distinguish between a connection count that was 0 and a channel that had never had a connection.
 Rather than create another variable, the programmer added a constant called “UNUSED” which had the value -1 to denote that a channel had never been connected.
 He though this was safe, since a count can never take on a negative value.
 “UNUSED” was assigned to the “count” array on initialization and then compared later.

 Just a quick aside on programming style – you should NEVER overload the meaning of a variable like this.
 It is an invitation for bugs to crawl into your code.
 However, I see this done all over the place.
 Consider the Linux function fgetc– it returns data, unless it returns -1 (note the similarity here), which is a status denoting an end of file condition.
 Good coding practice would dictate that the status of the function should always be returned through one path and the data always returned through another path.